nathanvogel/DeepMaps/README.md

 Google Maps has a lot of protections, optimizations and features that make it harder to alter their rendered style, so I didn't insist on trying to make it work on their website.

-#### Is it possible to run it on the CPU, without NVidia, CUDA, etc.?
+#### Is it possible to run the server on the CPU, without NVidia, CUDA, etc.?

 Yes, but it will be even slower.
 Just pass `--gpu_ids -1` when running `servemaps.py`.

+## LICENSE

+This project is licensed under the terms of the MIT license.
+Copyright 2018 Nathan Vogel